Soojin-Lee0819/PoliticsOfCodeFinal/README.md

 <img src="images/usercustom1.png" width="600">

 On submit, the information for each name is fetched from the three APIs, and are displayed in specific HTML/CSS format.
-For example, alongside the name, the age, and the nationality are written in text format in the bubbles, and the predicted gender is visualized through the color of the bubble - yellow for female, and blue for male.
+For example, the name, the age, and the nationality are written in text format inside the bubbles, and the predicted gender is visualized through the color of the bubble - yellow for female, and blue for male.
 The size of the bubble is proportional to the age.
 Below shows an example of how the data from the agify API is fetched and used.

 ````
 function nameSubmit(){